Canon 1Ds Mark II vs 7D Mark II

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More affordable: Was introduced into a lower priced category (78 percent cheaper at launch).

 - More modern: Reflects 9 years and 11 months of technical progress since the 1Ds Mark II launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 7D Mark II is the clear winner of the contest (13 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 7D Mark II is the clear winner of the contest (15 : 6 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 |Canon 7D II«||+||84/100||4/5||5/5||4.5/5||Sep 2014||1,799||Canon 7D II|